lewis-weinberger/crabs/README.md

 Use a custom map saved in RON format:
 	$ crabs custom_level.ron
 To adjust the crab speed:
-	$ crabs --rate N
+        $ crabs --tick-time N
 where larger N makes the crabs slower!
+Default is 100ms
 ```

-Note that you can change the speed of the crabs using the `--rate` switch.
-This switch allows the user to specify how many game loops are skipped before advancing the crabs.
-I've chosen some defaults for these based on my own machine, so they might not be ideal on other (significantly faster or slower) machines.
+Note that you can change the speed of the crabs using the `--tick` switch.
+This switch allows the user to specify the tick rate of the game (larger tick-time will slow down the crabs).

 <a name="customisation"></a>
 ## Customisation